 Compassion Focused Therapy (CFT)

-At Balanced Minds, we have a team of highly skilled and experienced therapists based in London and Edinburgh who have spent many years helping people with a variety of difficulties.
-All our therapists are trained in evidence based psychological therapies, but we specialise in Compassion Focused Therapy (CFT).
+At Balanced Minds, we have a team of highly skilled and experienced therapists based in London and Edinburgh.
+Our therapists have spent many years helping people with a variety of difficulties.
+All of our team are trained in evidence based psychological therapies, though above all we specialise in Compassion Focused Therapy (CFT).

 Compassion Focused Therapy (CFT) is an innovative, integrated psychological therapy developed in the UK and rapidly gaining support as a powerful way of working with common life difficulties, emotional distress and a variety of mental health problems.

-Alongside Compassion Focused Therapy (CFT), our team also have extensive experience in Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Analytic Therapy (CAT).
+Alongside and in addition to Compassion Focused Therapy (CFT), our team also have extensive experience in Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Analytic Therapy (CAT).

 Difficulties we work with

-Our team have considerable knowledge and expertise working with people who experience emotional distress that consequently stops them from living fulfilled and happy lives.
+Our team have extensive knowledge and expertise working with people who experience emotional distress that consequently stops them from living fulfilled and happy lives.
 Common difficulties we work with include:

 How to organise a session